harbour/core/contrib/gtnap/Readme.md

 bash ./build.sh -b Debug
 ```

-In addition to `gtnap.lib`, this will create the `/build/Debug/bin/gtnapdeb` executable that will be invoked by GTNap when the time comes.
+In addition to `gtnap.lib`, the build script will create the `/build/Debug/bin/gtnapdeb` executable that will be invoked by GTNap when the time comes.
 To use the debugger, just add the `AltD()` command anywhere in the Harbour code:

 ```
 CUA20 @ 18,40,26,90 JANELA V_JANELA ;